steampuker/canim/README.md

 You can also use the `canimAddAnimationManaged` version to load and unload custom data.

 In the `extras` folder there are additional modules that might be useful for creating animations.
+There is also `extras/example.c` with an example of how the animation code should be structured.
+All of the files in the `extras` should be copied to your project directory.

+# Dependencies

+As of now, you can build canim only on Linux, and it will require the following dependencies:

+- An X11 environment, XWayland will probably work as well, as long as Xlib can be loaded.
+- raylib 6.0 release from its repository. nob will search for the libraries in the `lib` directory.
+- ffmpeg command available in your PATH to render videos.

 # Feedback and Limitations